 Emphysema

-Emphysema is a lung disease that causes shortness of breath.
+Emphysema is a progressive lung disease that causes shortness of breath.
 It is also referred to as chronic obstructive lung disease (COPD).

 Key Facts About Emphysema